markocherrie/CEMRA/README.md

 3. Load the metadata.csv and modify and save as an RData file

 ## Issues to fix
-Q1.
+I1.
 Add in starting concentrations in air, surfaces etc?
-Q2.
+I2.
 Set duration via side bar?
-Q3.
-Have to update the metadata file if non-hospital scenario picked Q4.
-Check input settings are same as new version of app
+I3.
+Have to update the metadata file if non-hospital scenario picked I4.
+Create script that checks input columns match those required as input for new version of app I5.
+Update preloaded scenarios with narrative rather than data heavy...
+I6.
+Add IOM favicon